ScienceIsVeryCool/OllamaPy/README.md

 # OllamaPy

-A powerful terminal-based chat interface for Ollama with AI meta-reasoning capabilities and comprehensive performance analysis.
-OllamaPy provides an intuitive way to interact with local AI models while featuring unique "vibe tests" that evaluate AI decision-making consistency and timing performance.
+A powerful terminal-based chat interface for Ollama with AI meta-reasoning capabilities, dynamic skill generation, and interactive skill editing.
+OllamaPy provides an intuitive way to interact with local AI models while featuring unique "vibe tests" that evaluate AI decision-making consistency, automated skill generation, and a web-based skill editor for creating and customizing AI capabilities.

 ## Demo